devict/devict.org/content/about.md

 devICT is a local community for developers in Wichita, KS.
-We are a group of like-minded software developers gathering to help each other better ourselves as professionals and hobbyists alike. devICT welcomes front-end devs, back-end devs, mobile devs, desktop devs, mainframe devs, designers, and all others.
+We are a group of like-minded software developers gathering to help each other better ourselves as professionals and hobbyists alike. devICT welcomes front-end devs, back-end devs, mobile devs, desktop devs, mainframe devs, game devs, designers, and all others.

 Come join us to get real-world examples of new technologies that you can implement into your workflow today.
-By attending the events you will become a better developer and will meet other like-minded people from the ever-growing developer community in Wichita.
+By attending our events, you will become a better developer and will meet other like-minded people from the ever-growing developer community in Wichita.